sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

 3. **Usage in Playbooks**: Dynamic inventory is used in Ansible playbooks by specifying the inventory script as the source of the inventory.
 This is done using the `-i` or `--inventory` command-line option when running Ansible commands.

 4. **Example Usage**: For instance, to use an AWS dynamic inventory script, you might run Ansible commands like `ansible-playbook -i aws_ec2.py my_playbook.yml`, where `aws_ec2.py` is the dynamic inventory script provided by Ansible for AWS.

-Dynamic inventory is highly recommended when managing resources in dynamic, cloud-based, or rapidly changing environments.
-It simplifies the management of hosts, ensures that you're always working with up-to-date information, and reduces the need for manual maintenance of static inventory files.

 ## what is tags in ansible and why used
 In Ansible, tags are labels or markers that you can assign to specific tasks within a playbook.
 Tags provide a way to selectively run or skip tasks based on their associated tags when you execute the playbook.
 Tags are a valuable feature in Ansible because they allow you to control which tasks are executed during a playbook run, making it possible to run only the tasks that are relevant to your current task or troubleshooting scenario.